3. Guest Node Walk-through¶

 This walk-through assumes you already have a Pacemaker cluster configured.
 For examples, we will use a cluster with two cluster nodes named pcmk-1 and pcmk-2.
 You can substitute whatever your node names are, for however many nodes you have.
 If you are not familiar with setting up basic Pacemaker clusters, follow the walk-through in the Clusters From Scratch document before attempting this one.

 On each node within your cluster, install virt-install, libvirt, and qemu-kvm.
-Start and enable libvirtd.
+Start and enable virtnetworkd.

 Reboot the host.